 We pulled up at Lambert International Airport and the Skycaps literally freaked out.
 Just as Mike and Lonnie said they would.
 We unloaded our luggage from the buses.
 It's amazing at just how many black and red bags we have.
 Which one is mine?
-I (Alison) have a very colorful blue suitcase so I could easily identify it at the baggage claim.
+My sister Alexa and I (Madison) have a silver and red suitcase so we could easily identify our luggage at the baggage claim.
 Now it's time to get in line...

 Mike gave us our tickets and we got in line for our security screening.
 A couple of our Youth Tour delegates had to go through the machine several times before the TSA agents pulled them out of line and searched them.
-I'm (Elizabeth) glad I checked everything!
+I'm (Hannah) glad I checked everything!
 After an hour we made it through security and went to our gate.
 I met some more delegates as we talked and played cards.

-Like I said, I (Elizabeth) was nervous about flying on an airplane.
+Like I said, I (Alexandra) was nervous about flying on an airplane.
 But with so many fun games, there’s nothing to be afraid of.
 Why didn’t anyone tell me flying was like this?
 Wait...
 We are not in the air yet?

 There are about 1,000 other delegates from states all across America at our hotel.
 From the moment we got off the bus and entered the hotel lobby we met delegates from several states like Florida, Georgia, North Dakota, Ohio, Tennessee, and Texas!
 We didn't even have time to set our bags down when everybody started introducing themselves and which state they represent.
 The cool thing about this is each state has a special Youth Tour pin that you can trade or collect!
 We have several Missouri Youth Tour pins this year which should make for some interesting pin trading.
 Very clever!
 This is going to be fun!